Menu Close

 — in North Tomaree, in the Zenith / Tomaree Headland areas or at Box Beach, on the 1st Tuesday, 2nd Saturday and the 3rd Thursday each month.

-— in Central Tomaree, around Kingsley / Boat Harbour areas, generally on the 2nd Monday or Tuesday and the 3rd Saturday each month.
+— in Central Tomaree, around Kingsley / Boat Harbour areas, generally on the 1st Saturday and the 3rd Monday each month.

-— at South Tomaree, in the Fishermans Bay / Anna Bay areas on the 1st Sunday or 3rd Tuesday each month.
+— at South Tomaree, in the Fishermans Bay / Anna Bay areas on the 1st Sunday of each month

 You’ll find more information here about the when and where of our beach & bush regen sessions and what you need to wear or bring.